-You know how, first thing in the morning, you rush into your day without conscious thought?
+You know how, first thing in the morning, you usually throw off the covers, groan, then rush into your day without conscious thought?

 There’s a journal that goes with the practice – I’m getting one for each of my grandchildren for Christmas.
 Their worlds are iPhones and YouTube and recording everything they do on Snapchat – but they have only a limited concept taking time out from technology and simply thinking or daydreaming.